jillesvangurp/fluent-ai/README.md

 - make sure you have a recent jdk installed
 - run `./gradlew jsBrowserDevelopment -t`, that will run a development version of the app.
 Look at the kotlin-js [documentation](https://kotlinlang.org/docs/js-project-setup.html#run-task) for more things you can do.

-## TODO

-Even though it's usable, this is not a finished project, yet

-- [ ] Do some styling with tailwind.
-Most of this is pretty barebones so far.
-- [ ] Add an exporter to download the files.
-You can sort of copy paste the file content from the manage files screen currently but that needs work.
-- [ ] Do full AI assisted translations of entire ftl files.
-- [ ] Deploy this somewhere so people don't have to run it themselves.
-- [ ] Look into some kind of electron version of the app with the ability to actually save files.

 If this gets a bit of traction, I might look into ways to monetize this.
 For now it's all free OSS.